VIHATTeam/OMICALL-Flutter-SDK/README.md

       fcmToken: token // Note: with IOS, we need APNSToken, and android is FCM_Token );
     ```
   - Create OmiKit With ApiKey: OmiKit need apikey, username, fcmToken, user id to init environment (All parameters we require are mandatory).
 ViHAT Group will provides api key for you.
+    This function is used when you want to make a call to the switchboard number (not to call the employee number).
     Please contact for my sales:
     ```
     String? token = await FirebaseMessaging.instance.getToken();
     if (Platform.isIOS) {